Skip to Main Content

 Your medical risk is one of the first things that insurers will consider.
 As part of the underwriting process, companies will typically ask for a health history, a list of current prescriptions you’re taking and sometimes a brief medical exam.
 They may also request a copy of your medical records from your healthcare providers.
 If you have any of the following conditions, you are likely considered high-risk:

 • Cancer: A cancer diagnosis will usually put you in the high-risk category.
-Most insurers will block you from buying a policy until you’ve been cancer-free for a set number of years.
+For traditionally underwritten policies, many insurers will postpone offering coverage until you’ve been cancer-free for a set number of years.

 • Heart attack: If you have had a heart attack in the past or have been diagnosed with heart disease, it will impact your ability to get life insurance.
 People who have had one heart attack are often at risk of having another, which poses additional risk for the insurance company.
 If you’re approved for coverage, chances are you’ll likely receive a table rating, which we’ll explain shortly.